Adventure Filmmakers Workshop - Fall 2022

 Workshop sessions will help participants sharpen their narrative, vision, organize their workflow, develop audio and editing techniques, and perfect their pitches.
 Our faculty promote an open, interactive, and creative atmosphere.

 We pack the days with hands-on practice, lively discussion, and brainstorming.
 We’ll welcome industry insiders as guest speakers, offering rare access to potential mentors, collaborators, sponsors, and backers.
-The workshop includes on-campus lodging and meals — all that participants have to do is focus on their craft and soak up the inspiration.
+On-campus lodging and meals are provided — all that participants have to do is focus on their craft and soak up the inspiration.
+For a full schedule view the itinerary section below.

 Who should apply?

-This workshop was designed for filmmakers.
+This workshop is designed for emerging filmmakers with a few projects already under their belt.
 To get the most from the program, applicants should have a strong desire to take the next step in all aspects of their filmmaking, including pre-production, pitching, location skills, the handling of the edit, and distribution.
 Past participants have included elite athletes transitioning to filmmaking, adventurers wanting to expand to different media platforms, and established filmmakers wanting to break into the adventure genre.

 This program is not aimed at those who only want to explore what it is like to be an adventure filmmaker – the Adventure Filmmakers Workshop is for those who are committed to filmmaking as a life choice.